-Short term borrowing for temporary revenue purposes is authorised by the Accounting Officer.
+Short-term borrowing for temporary revenue purposes is authorised by the Accounting Officer.
 All other borrowing requires the authorisation of the Corporation and shall comply with the requirements of the Financial Memorandum/Funding Agreement.

-The group made a net cash inflow of $\pounds 4k$ (2020-21: inflow of $\pounds 1,501k$) in the year (Consolidated Statement of Cash Flows).
+The group made a net cash inflow of £820k (2022-23: outflow of £1,840k) in the year (Consolidated Statement of Cash Flows).
+This is due to funding received from the ESFA and GLA for capital investments, noting that operating cashflow is positive.